Voting Rights Under Siege

 In 2023, the Republican majority Florida state legislature and the GOP governor passed S.B.
 7050 (an omnibus voter suppression law) as a follow-up to S.B.
 90 in 2021.
 Both bills attempt to curtail voting, voter registration, and voter engagement activities by:

-1. Requiring that all voters previously registered for “vote by mail” request mail-in ballots every two years (every general election cycle).
-This means that they must again register for the 2024 election with election supervisors required to add personal identifying numbers to the voter record (Voter’s Florida Driver’s License or Florida ID Card number, or the last four digits of his/her Social Security number).
+1. Requiring that all voters previously registered for “Vote by Mail” again request mail-in ballots every two years (every general election cycle).
+This means that they must again register for the 2026 election with election supervisors required to add personal identifying numbers to the voter record (Voter’s Florida Driver’s License or Florida ID Card number, or the last four digits of his/her Social Security number).

 2. Allowing voters to personally pick up a mail-in ballot only if they are unable to go to an early voting location or their assigned Election Day polling place.